CSS David: Attack on New Ironsides

-The ultimate fate of David is uncertain.
+The ultimate fate of David is at a museum in Moncks Corner, berkeley county, South Carolina.Not far from Charleston.

 Several torpedo boats of this type fell into Union hands when Charleston was captured in February 1865.
 David may well have been among them.

 Wrecks discovered

 On January 20, 1998, underwater archaeologist Dr. E. Lee Spence led a Sea Research Society expedition, funded by philanthropist Stanley M. Fulton, to find the remains of the two Confederate torpedo boats shown in various photos taken shortly after the fall of Charleston.
 Spence's theory was that the two vessels had been abandoned where they lay and were simply filled over as the city expanded.
 Spence used still existing houses in the pictures to triangulate where they might be.
 Using a ground penetrating radar, operated by Claude E. "Pete" Petrone of National Geographic Magazine, the expedition located two radar anomalies consistent with what would be expected of the two wrecks.
 The anomalies were under present-day Tradd Street, so no excavation was done.
 A post-war letter written by David C. Ebaugh, who supervised the construction of David, described her as abandoned at what was then the foot of Tradd Street.